-The Internet Domain Name System (DNS) was developed over time to facilitate easy recall of Internet addresses.
-It achieved this via the matching of easily remembered alphanumeric strings such as www.yahoo.com to the string of numbers of Internet Protocol (IP) addresses (version 4) eg. 137.132.19.1.
-Unfortunately, in the pursuit of universality, only ASCII alphanumeric characters plus the $\downarrow$ - $\downarrow$ (hyphen) were acceptable characters in the domain name strings.
-Subsequently, because of the replacement of meaningless numbers with meaningful memorable words, this DNS convention was universally adopted as the global standard for all hostnames, email addresses, Web addresses, e-mail addresses and other Internet addressing formats.
-For instance, until now, no provision has ever been made to allow input for domain names in Web addresses in a non-ASCII non-English script.
-This meant that any user of the Internet had to have some basic knowledge of ASCII characters (i.e. English language and languages which use basic latin characters).
+The Internet Domain Name System (DNS) was developed over time to facilitate easy recall of Internet address.
+It achieved this via the matching of easily remembered alphanumeric strings such as www.yahoo.com to the string of numbers of Internet Protocol (IP) address (version 4) eg. 137.132.19.1.
+Unfortunately, in the pursuit of universality, only ASCII alphanumeric characters plus the- were acceptable characters in the domain name strings.
+Subsequently, because of the replacement of meaningless numbers with meaningful memorable words, this DNS convention was universally adopted as the global standard for all hostnames, email address, Web addresses, e-mail address and other Internet addressing formats.
+For instance, until now, no provision has ever been made to allow input domain names in Web address in a non-ASCII non - English script.
+This meant that any user of the Internet had to have some basic knowledge of ASCII characters (i.e. English language and languages which use basic Latin characters).